Pennant's colobus

 Pennant's colobus or Pennant's red colobus (Piliocolobus pennantii) is a species of tree-dwelling primate in the family Cercopithecidae.
 It is endemic to tropical Central Africa.
-Three subspecies have traditionally been recognised but its distribution is peculiarly disjunct and has been considered a biogeographical puzzle, with one population on the island of Bioko (Equatorial Guinea), a second in the Niger River Delta in southern Nigeria, and a third in east-central Republic of Congo.
+Three subspecies have traditionally been recognised but their distribution is peculiarly disjunct and has been considered a biogeographical puzzle, with one population on the island of Bioko (Equatorial Guinea), a second in the Niger River Delta in southern Nigeria, and a third in the east-central Republic of Congo.
 It is found in rainforests and marshy forests.
 It is threatened by habitat loss and hunting for bushmeat.

 Taxonomy and etymology

 Pennant's colobus was first described in 1838 by George Robert Waterhouse, curator at the Zoological Society of London's museum, and was named in honour of the naturalist and traveller Thomas Pennant.

 Three subspecies of this red colobus are traditionally recognized: The Bioko red colobus (Procolobus pennantii pennantii), the Niger Delta red colobus (Procolobus pennantii epieni) and Bouvier's red colobus (Procolobus pennantii bouvieri).
 However, Groves (2007) raised P. p. epieni, and P. p. bouvieri to Piliocolobus epieni and Piliocolobus bouvieri, respectively (this nomenclature has been followed here).
 Ting agreed that preliminary genetic evidence supported elevating P. epieni at least.

 The word "colobus" comes from Greek κολοβός, meaning "cut short", and is so named because of the significant reduction in size, or complete lack of an opposable thumb in comparison to other primates.
 To make up for this, they have four long digits that align to form a strong hook, allowing them to easily grasp branches and climb.